NREL/infrasys/docs/how_tos/save_system.md

 ## Exporting the entire contents of the system

-If the user wants to createa folder that containts all the information of the system `infrasys` provides a simple method `system.save("my_folder")` that creates a folder (if it does not exists) and save all the contents of the system including the `system.to_json()` and the time series arrow files and sqlite.
+If the user wants to create a folder that contains all the information of the system `infrasys` provides a simple method `system.save("my_folder")` that creates a folder (if it does not exist) and save all the contents of the system including the `system.to_json()` and the time series arrow files and sqlite.